 Oh 2016, haven’t you been a tricky one… You’ve taken away stars, broken loyalties, and may soon give us a President no one has ever fathomed to see in the political Olympus.
-The list goes on and on.
+The list goes on.

 It hasn’t been easy and hasn’t often been fun, but survivors of this year, fear not!
 Seek refuge with survivors of the apocalypse in fiction, and soothe your ailments with 5 films that may just about get you through the end of the world.

 No stranger to topical themes, Pixar graces the world with its environmental, and possibly spiritual, savior: Wall-E. In 2805 as the world is abandoned and buried in garbage, a bite-sized robot finds a healthy seed and a friend in the suave and silky EVE.

 As the pair live their own reality among the desolate wasteland left by the human race, they embody friendship and hope in an incredibly moving way – without needing to resort to the one-liner dialogues.
 Wall-E is entertaining and uplifting, providing perfect solace for when you feel that the end is in sight.

 Currently cooking up a tasty follow-up to Trainspotting, way back when in 2007, Danny Boyle directed Alex Garland’s script in a blistering sci-fi epic as eight men and women face the end of the world.

 Cillian Murphy stars as Robert Capa, one of the explorers on the space mission to the sun in 2057 as it all starts to heat up.
 The team that coughed up 28 Days Later triumphs in the all-consuming epic – dystopian and terribly troubling, Sunshine is sure to stay with you for some time.
 Prepare to take a couple of days to adjust back to the real world.

 Seeking a Friend for the End of the World